Using Markdown with Eleventy

 Contents

-- How To Write Markdown Code
+- How to Write Text in Markdown

 - Automatic Figures for Fenced Code Blocks